Bloomsbury: Hospitals

 Great Ormond Street Hospital for Children and the Royal London Hospital for Integrated Medicine (formerly the Royal London Homoeopathic Hospital) are both located on Great Ormond Street, off Queen Square, which itself is home to the National Hospital for Neurology and Neurosurgery (formerly the National Hospital for Nervous Diseases).
 Bloomsbury is also the location of University College Hospital, which re-opened in 2005 in new buildings on Euston Road, built under the government's private finance initiative (PFI).
 The Eastman Dental Hospital is located on Gray's Inn Road close to the Royal National Throat, Nose and Ear Hospital administered by the Royal Free Hampstead NHS Trust.

+Other notable buildings

+One of the largest building in the area is the Brutalist Brunswick Centre a residential building with a shopping centre at ground floor.

 Administration and representation

 Bloomsbury is in the parliamentary constituency of Holborn and St Pancras.
 The western half of the district comprises Bloomsbury ward, which elects three councillors to Camden Borough Council.

 Economy

 In February 2010, businesses were balloted on an expansion of the InHolborn Business Improvement District (BID) to include the southern part of Bloomsbury.
 Only businesses with a rateable value in excess of £60,000 could vote as only these would pay the BID levy.
 This expansion of the BID into Bloomsbury was supported by Camden Council.
 The proposal was passed and part of Bloomsbury was brought within the InHolborn BID.

 Controversy was raised during this BID renewal when InHolborn proposed collecting Bloomsbury, St Giles and Holborn under the name of "Midtown", since it was seen as "too American".
 Businesses were informed about the BID proposals, but there was little consultation with residents or voluntary organisations.
 InHolborn produced a comprehensive business plan aimed at large businesses.
 Bloomsbury is now part of InMidtown BID with its 2010 to 2015 business plan and a stated aim to make the area "a quality environment in which to work and live, a vibrant area to visit, and a profitable place in which to do business".